nzda-otago/nzda-otago.github.io/lodge.md

 All party names, membership numbers and contact phone numbers will be recorded in the booking register.

+Hut and complex bookings made for the roar period (April) must be paid for at the time of booking.
+The fees are non-refundable.

 ## KEY SETS
 One key fits all locks except individual huts.